rachelbellflowers/gameofthrones/README.md

 # Game of Thrones

 This is a project I did on IMDB ratings of Game of Thrones.
-I webscrapped the data from IMDB using `rvest`.
-To view my code, open the `game_of_thrones.Rmd` file.
-To view my report, either download the `game_of_thrones.html` file or the `game_of_thrones.pdf` file.
+I web-scraped the data from IMDB using `rvest`, then I created a dashboard using `flexdashboard`, `plotly`, `ggplot2`, and `DT`.
+To view my code, open the `dashboard.Rmd` file.
+To view my report, download the `dashboard.html` file.